hussenmi/diy-mapreduce/README.md

 ## Overview

+A video explaining how the program works and how the files interact can be found [here](https://screenapp.io/app/#/shared/f31a1151-41f6-411a-9996-f9aa89bd5292).

 The MapReduce framework is designed to mimic the parallel processing capabilities of the MapReduce programming model, which allows for distributed processing of large data sets across a cluster of computers using a simple programming model.

 ## Components